-

 Interchange.
 ULTRA mall is a loot piñata if you know where to look.
 Killa patrols the center of the mall with an RPK and body armor that can tank multiple rifle rounds.
 Tech stores (Techlight, Rasmussen, TechXO) spawn GPUs and electronics.
 With loot ESP filtering for 200K+ items, you sprint directly to the highest-value spawns, grab them, and extract in under 10 minutes.

 Streets of Tarkov.
-The largest and most performance-intensive map.
-Boss Kaban patrols near the car dealership with a squad of heavily armed guards.
-The map's size means player ESP and radar are more valuable here than any other map — without them, you can wander for 15 minutes without seeing another player, only to get one-tapped from a window you never checked.
+The largest and most performance-intensive map, and home to two boss squads — Kaban patrols the car dealership compound with heavily armed guards, while Kollontay and his crew roam the shopping mall and government quarter.
+The map's size means player ESP and radar are more valuable here than on any other map — without them, you can wander for 15 minutes without seeing another player, only to get one-tapped from a window you never checked.

 Additional Features